heriantolim/FluxQon/README.md

 ## Academic Use
 If you use any of the materials in this repository, please consider citing my PhD thesis:

 > Lim, H. (2017). *Erbium for optical modulation and quantum computation*.
-University of Melbourne.
+PhD thesis, School of Physics, The University of Melbourne.
 Retrieved from <http://hdl.handle.net/11343/220532>.

 ## Licensing
 This software is licensed under the GNU General Public License (version 3).